Unsettled weather to last through the weekend | KRDO

 TONIGHT: Partly cloudy and mild overnight with Saturday morning lows in the low-50s.

-EXTENDED: Increasing clouds Saturday afternoon with scattered showers and thunderstorms with highs in the 70s and 80s.
-A cold front will work across the area Saturday evening... resulting in an easterly flow and cooler temperatures on Sunday.
-This will result in numerous rain showers Sunday and likely on Monday as well.
+TOMORROW: Temperatures drop a degree or two below average, with a highs in the 70s and 80s.
+Widely scattered showers and thunderstorms are expected to develop during the afternoon and evening hours.
+A front moves through Colorado during the overnight hours, bringing increased rain chances and cooler temperatures for Sunday.

+EXTENDED: Numerous rain showers Sunday with an elevated risk for flash flooding and strong to severe storms.
+The same is likely on Monday as well.
 Currently the long range forecast is hinting at warmer and quieter conditions by the middle next week.